-Name Pad / Pin Description PVIN P2, 5-11 Power input for the power stage.
-VIN 1 Input to the modulator for input voltage feed-forward.
-PVCC 25 Power supply input for the low-side gate driver and boot diode.
-VCC 26 Power supply input for the controller.
-PGND 18-21 Power ground for the low-side power MOSFET and for the low-side gate driver.
-AGND P1, 4, 23 Analog ground for the analog portions of the IC and substrate.
-SW W P3, 2, 12-17, 22 Switching node; junction between high-and low-side MOSFETs. воот BOOT Supply for high-side MOSFET gate driver.
-A capacitor from BOOT to SW supcharge to turn on the N-channel high-side MOSFET.
-During the freewheeling (low-side MOSFET on), the high-side capacitor is recharged by an internal diconnected to PVCC.
+Name Pad / Pin Description PVIN P2, 5-11 Power input for the power stage VIN 1 Power input to the linear regulator; used in the modulator for input voltage feed-forward PVCC 25 Power output of the linear regulator; directly supplies power for the low-side gate driver and boot diode.
+Can be connected to VIN and PVIN for operation from 5 V rail.
+VCC 26 Power supply input for the controller PGND 18-21 Power ground for the low-side power MOSFET and for the low-side gate driver AGND P1, 4, 23 Analog ground for the analog portions of the IC and for substrate SW P3, 2, 12-17, 22 Switching node; junction between high-and low-side MOSFETs воот 3 Supply for high-side MOSFET gate driver.
+A capacitor from BOOT to SW supplies the charge to turn on the N-channel high-side MOSFET.
+During the freewheeling interval (low-side MOSFET on), the high-side capacitor is recharged by an internal diode connected to PVCC.
 ILIM 24 Current limit.
 A resistor between ILIM and SW sets the current limit threshold.
-FB 27 Output voltage feedback to the modulator.
-EN 29 Enable input to the IC.
+FB 27 Output voltage feedback to the modulator EN 29 Enable input to the IC.
 Pin must be driven logic high to enable, or logic low to disable.
-SS 31 Soft-start input to the modulator.
-FREQ On-time and frequency programming pin.
+SS 31 Soft-start input to the modulator FREQ On-time and frequency programming pin.
 Connect a resistor between FREQ and AGND to program on-time and switching frequency.
 PGOOD 30 Power good; open-drain output indicating V OUT is within set limits.
 NC 28, 33-34 Leave pin open or connect to AGND.